Kaiseem/SLAug/README.md

 ## Acknowledgements

-Our codes are built upon [CSDG](https://github.com/cheng-01037/Causality-Medical-Image-Domain-Generalization), thanks for theri contribution to the community and the development of researches!
+Our codes are built upon [CSDG](https://github.com/cheng-01037/Causality-Medical-Image-Domain-Generalization), thanks for their contribution to the community and the development of researches!

 ## Citation
 If our work or code helps you, please consider to cite our paper.
 Thank you!